From a Research Engineer at Air France to becoming the CEO of COMSATS Internet Services (CIS), Muhammad Amir Malik has had an illustrious career.

 The one thing that he never compromised was the quality and standard of service his organization was providing.
 In an exclusive interview with More Magazine, Mr. Malik provided us with some insights into the Internet world of Pakistan.

-After joining COMSATS Internet Services, what has been your prime focus?
+At COMSATS Internet Services, what is your prime focus?

 Our focus is to bring on board more corporate customers such as banks, multinationals, universities and other major organizations.

 Currently, we are serving all major embassies, foreign missions, armed forces, strategic organizations, hotels, and several government departments.

 So you can easily get an idea about the consistent level of quality that keeps them our valued partner.

 I am interested in growing our customer base and bringing in new services to enhance the user experience.
 We are continuously looking into ways to improve and expand our services and ensure optimal packages are offered that meet the demands of our clients.

 The primary aim is to ensure that COMSATS Internet Services stays the best ISP in Pakistan regarding the quality of services and support.

 We don’t believe in false claims, our connection is a dedicated link, and we ensure that our customers get every byte that we have promised them.
 We have been providing Wireless Broadband Services in this market for almost 4 and a half years.